helaili/vsts-octobot/README.md

 ## Deploy your own

+:wip: Note that there is a bug in a dependency which needs to be fixed before you can run your own instance.
+See Microsoft/vsts-node-api#125 :wip:

 1. Create [a new GitHub app](https://github.com/settings/apps/new).
 1. Clone the repository.
 1. Create and configure a `.env` file in the root directory as explained below.